looqbox/guide/docs/R-Scripts.md

   # $quotes tag and storing it in quotes
   quotes <- looq.lookTag("$quotes", par)

-  # Creates a looqbox standard message box and store it in msg variable.
+  # Creates a looqbox standard message box and stores it in msg variable.
 In
   # the first parameter we're passing a paste with the string collected above
   # the second parameter is the style type to display the box.
   msg <- looq.objMessage(